 About

-John Lee McElroy, the son of Oscar and Cora (Rice) McElroy, was born on May 29, 1932, in Kentucky.
-He graduated from the University of Kentucky and then relocated to Schenectady to work for General Electric.
+John Lee McElroy was born in Eminence, Henry County, Kentucky, on May 29, 1932.
+He graduated from the University of Kentucky and then relocated to Schenectady, New York, to work for General Electric.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry